-By adding Tesla Powerwall to your solar system, you’re taking your energy independence that much further and owning the majority of your energy production 24/7.
+By adding solar battery storage to your solar system, you’re taking your energy independence that much further and owning the majority of your energy production 24/7.
 A Tesla Powerwall solar battery (or any other solar battery) stores your solar energy so you can use it on demand and self-power your home or business even when the sun is down, reducing your reliance on the electricity grid.

 Power During Outages

-In the event of a power outage or power surge, solar panels themselves won’t keep your lights on as they will be turned off for grid safety.
+In the event of a power outage or power surge, solar panels themselves won’t keep your lights on, as they need to be turned off for grid safety.
 With solar plus a battery system, you won’t be left in the dark.
 Your home can be protected with an automatic power backup that continues to operate during an outage.
 With Tesla Powerwall or another solar battery system, you are assured of energy security to keep your essential energy loads running when the grid is down.

 We’ve talked a lot previously about how solar can save you on your energy bills.
-When you install solar, you generate your own electricity, lowering how much you would pay your utility for your energy needs.
-With solar + storage, you’ll be relying on your own self-powered energy even further and could use your backup power that has been stored when your solar panels aren’t generating electricity, such as at night, so you may never have to pay for grid-generated electricity again.
+When you install solar, you generate your own electricity, lowering how much you would pay your utility company for your energy needs.
+With solar + storage, you’ll be relying on your own self-powered energy even further and can use your backup power that has been stored when your solar panels aren’t generating electricity, such as at night, so you may never have to pay for grid-generated electricity again.

 Valuable Financial Incentives for Battery Storage

 Already available to Massachusetts homeowners and business owners is the SMART solar incentive program.
 But did you know that you can receive SMART savings when you add a solar battery to your solar energy system?
-Open to all SMART solar participants - both residential and commercial, if you add a solar battery with your solar PV system, you could save up to $6000 on the costs of your entire solar installation.
+Open to all SMART solar participants, both residential and commercial, if you add a solar battery with your solar PV system, you could save around $4500 on the costs of your entire solar installation.

 4 kW x $255 = $900 back in your pocket!